 The National Hemophilia Foundation is dedicated to finding better treatments and cures for bleeding and clotting disorders and to preventing the complications of these disorders through education, advocacy and research.
 Established in 1948, the National Hemophilia Foundation has chapters throughout the country.
 Its programs and initiatives are made possible through the generosity of individuals, corporations and foundations as well as through a cooperative agreement with the Centers for Disease Control and Prevention (CDC).

-Hemophilia is a genetic bleeding disorder that prevents the blood from clotting normally.
+About Bleeding Disorders Hemophilia is a genetic bleeding disorder that prevents the blood from clotting normally.
 The main symptom is uncontrolled, often spontaneous bleeding.
 Internal bleeding into the joints can result in pain, swelling and, if left untreated, can cause permanent damage.

 Hemophilia results from a deficient protein known as a blood clotting factor.
 The two main forms are hemophilia A (factor VIII deficiency) and hemophilia B (factor IX deficiency).
 Hemophilia A occurs in 1 in 5,000 live male births.
 Hemophilia B occurs in 1 in 10,000 live male births.
 The worldwide incidence of hemophilia is estimated at more than 400,000 people.
 Approximately 70% of people around the world do not have access to treatment.